+unguaranteed residual value unit of account

+That portion of the residual value of the leased asset, the realisation of which by unobservable inputs the lessor is not assured or is guaranteed solely by a party related to the lessor.

+The level at which an asset or a liability is aggregated or disaggregated in an IFRS for recognition purposes.

+Inputs for which market data are not available and that are developed using the best information available about the assumptions that market participants would use when pricing the asset or liability.

+useful life (of a lease)

+useful life

-unguaranteed That portion of the residual value of the leased asset, the realisation of which residual value by the lessor is not assured or is guaranteed solely by a party related to the lessor.
-The level at which an asset or a liability is aggregated or disaggregated in an unit of account IFRS for recognition purposes.
-Inputs for which market data are not available and that are developed using the unobservable inputs best information available about the assumptions that market participants would use when pricing the asset or liability. useful life (of a The estimated remaining period, from the commencement of the lease term, lease) without limitation by the lease term, over which the economic benefits or service potential embodied in the asset are expected to be consumed by the entity. useful life The period of time over which an asset is expected to be available for use by an authority.
-The present value of the future cash flows expected to be derived from an value in use of a cash-generating asset. asset value in use of a The present value of the asset's remaining service potential.
-This is assumed non-cash to be at least equal to the cost of replacing that service potential. generating asset some services.
+The estimated remaining period, from the commencement of the lease term, without limitation by the lease term, over which the economic benefits or service potential embodied in the asset are expected to be consumed by the entity.

+authority.

+The period of time over which an asset is expected to be available for use by an authority.

+value in use of a cash-generating asset

+The present value of the future cash flows expected to be derived from an asset.

+value in use of a non-cash generating asset

+The present value of the asset's remaining service potential.
+This is assumed to be at least equal to the cost of replacing that service potential.

+VAT

-VAT An indirect tax levied on most business transactions and on many goods and vested employee Employee benefits, the rights to which are, not conditional on future benefits employment.
+An indirect tax levied on most business transactions and on many goods and some services.

+vested employee benefits

+Employee benefits, the rights to which are, not conditional on future employment.